0v0katai/C.Basic/README.md

 ## Guidelines

 Find a bug during use?
 Feel like there are rooms for improvement?
 Please provide these feedbacks by opening an issue ticket or pull request.
-We will credit your work in our version release if they are approved!
+We will consider any feedback and credit your work in our version release.

 ### Bug report

 Describe how the bug behaves and provide the steps to reproduce it in your report.
-Screenshots of the bug are welcomed.
-If capable, please indicate which parts of code that need to be changed to fix the bug in your pull request.
+If capable, please indicate which parts of code that need to be changed as well to fix it in your pull request.

 ### Feature request

-List the reasons to support your proposal. **Once your proposal is approved**, you can provide your codes for our references.
+List the reasons to support your proposal, working principles and usages of the new feature.

 ### Documentation